-Orkambi (lumacaftor/ ivacaftor) has been placed on the Pharmaceutical Benefits Advisory Committee (PBAC) agenda for July, to be considered for listing on the Pharmaceutical Benefits Scheme (PBS) for children aged 1-2 years with cystic fibrosis and two 508del mutations.
+The CF modulator drug Orkambi (lumacaftor/ ivacaftor) has been recommended by the Pharmaceutical Benefits Advisory Committee (PBAC) for listing on the Pharmaceutical Benefits Scheme (PBS) for ages 1-2 in Australia.

 Orkambi is a modulator therapy which has been available in Australia for those aged 2 years and older since 2019.
 In September last year, Orkambi was approved for use in the US for children aged 1-2 years, making it the only modulator therapy available for very young children with cystic fibrosis.

 This therapy is available as a sachet, containing granules around the same size as flour particles, which can be mixed with a teaspoon of soft food or liquid so it can be consumed by young children.

 Cystic fibrosis is caused by changes in the cystic fibrosis transmembrane conductance regulator (CFTR) gene.
 This gene controls the production of CFTR protein.
 The CFTR protein creates channels on the cell surface to allow the movement of chloride in and out of the cell.
 When the CFTR protein is not working properly, the balance of chloride and fluids is affected, causing sticky mucus in organs such as the lungs and pancreas.

 Orkambi is a modulator therapy developed by Vertex Pharmaceuticals, comprising of two active ingredients, lumacaftor and ivacaftor.